fggo/python/README.md

 for alien_number in range(30):
     new_alien = {'color': 'green', 'points': 5, 'speed': 'slow'}
     aliens.append(new_alien)
-# Show the first 5 aliens:
-for alien in aliens[:5]:
-    print(alien)
-print("...")
-# Show how many aliens have been created.

 print("Total number of aliens: " + str(len(aliens)))

-# Imagine that one aspect of a game has some aliens changing color and moving faster as the game progresses.
-When it’s time to change colors, we can use a for loop and an if statement to change the color of aliens.
+# aliens are changing color and moving faster as the game progresses.
+# we can use a for loop and an if statement to change the color of aliens.
-aliens = []

-for i in range(30):
-    alien = {
-        'color': 'green',
-        'speed': 'slow',
-        'point': 5,
-    }
-    aliens.append(alien)

 for alien in aliens[:3]:
     if alien['color'] == 'green':
         alien['color'] = 'yellow'